bbc/sqs-consumer/README.md

 ### AWS IAM Permissions

 Consumer will receive and delete messages from the SQS queue.
-Ensure `sqs:ReceiveMessage` and `sqs:DeleteMessage` access is granted on the queue being consumed.
+Ensure `sqs:ReceiveMessage`, `sqs:ChangeMessageVisibility` and `sqs:DeleteMessage` access is granted on the queue being consumed.